ainaabad/from-chaos-to-crux/README.md

 **One-liner:** From 12k+ climbing blog posts to a structured dataset of 4k multi-pitch routes enriched with attributes, maps, and recommendations.

 ## Context
-This project was developed during the **Data Science Bootcamp at CodeOp** together with Maria <surname>.
+This project was developed during the **Data Science Bootcamp at CodeOp** together with Maria Salvany.
 Motivation: climbers often rely on fragmented blog posts for route information.
 Our goal was to centralize this knowledge into a structured, searchable dataset.

 ## Dataset